 News about education in the Netherlands

-Tilburg University established many bursaries for new abroad students, applying to the Research Master’s (MSc, MA or LLM) programmes at one of the four university schools.
-In many cases these scholarships partially cover living expenses and also work as a tuition waiver for the students paying an institutional fee (non-EU students).
+Tilburg University offers numerous bursaries to new international students that have applied for a research Master’s (MSc, MA or LLM) programme at one of its four schools.
+In many cases these scholarships partially cover living expenses and also can function as a tuition waiver for non-EU students paying an institutional fee.

 New international students applying for a Research Master’s programme at Tilburg University can take advantage of diverse scholarship opportunities.
 Most of the bursaries offered can cover a substantial part of tuition fees and living expenses throughout the study term.